RamSailopal/yottadb_kernel/README.md

     docker run -d -p 8888:8888 -v /opt/jupyterdir:/home/jupyter ramb0/vistajupyter

-Then navigate to the Jupyter browser on http://ip address of docker server:8888
+Then navigate to the Jupyter browser on http://ip-address-of-docker-server:8888

 Enter the password **test**